Anish-Someashwara/Webpack-Draco-Test/README.md

     - Open the `index.html` file in your web browser.

 6. **Inspect for Errors**
-    - Open the developer console in your web browser to inspect for any errors.
+    - Open the developer console in your web browser to inspect for draco-worker error.
     - Look for any error messages or warnings that might appear related to the application functionality.

 By following these steps, you should be able to reproduce the error and examine any error messages or warnings in the developer console.
 This will help in diagnosing and resolving any issues encountered during the development or build process.